Bridget is a long-time cat owner, cat sitter, and cat lover with years of feline research and hands-on experience.

 Cats can be vocal for any number of reasons.
 The main reasons for cat vocalizations include:

 - Illness/Pain: Hyperthyroidism is an example of an illness that leads to excessive vocalization in cats.
 Cats also tend to keep their pain to themselves, but if severely injured or sick, they will meow loudly and often.
-Keep an eye on your cat's physical condition if they suddenly begin meowing much more frequently or loudly.
+Keep an eye on your cat's physical condition if they suddenly begin meowing much more frequently or loudly than usual.

-- Hunger or Thirst: Cats tend to meow when hungry and ready for feeding time, and some will meow at the food that their owners enjoy!
-Ensure that your cat's water supply is fresh and replenished regularly and that he or she is eating at regular times to reduce this behavior.
+- Hunger or Thirst: Cats tend to meow when hungry, when they are ready for feeding time, and some will even meow at the food that their owners enjoy!
+Ensure that your cat's water supply is fresh and replenished regularly and that he or she is eating at regular times to reduce meowing induced by hunger or thirst.

 - The Cat Is Greeting You: Many cats meow to greet their owners and to encourage the human to pet them!
 This should not last long beyond the initial few minutes after the owner returns home; it's a sign of love!

 - The Cat Is in Heat: A cat in heat will vocalize excessively.
 The best way to prevent this is to spay or neuter your feline!